 Fail Time Minutes: Fail Time Minutes allows the receiver to miss a defined number of check-ins before logging that the panel is missing.
 For example, if Check-In Minutes is 20 minutes and Fail Time is 30 minutes, the receiver only indicates a Panel Not Responding after 30 minutes.
 The Fail Time must be equal to or greater than the Check-in Minutes: If the Check-in is 20 minutes, the Fail Time must be 20 minutes or more.
-The maximum Fail Time is 240 minutes for Net and 0 minutes for Cell.
+The maximum Fail Time is 240 minutes.
+The default Fail Time is 240 minutes for Net and 0 minutes for Cell.